Gabfranck/svg_avatar/README.md

 SvgAvatar is a javascript module assembling different svg object to create an avatar.
 This will allow us to not store svg files or images of avatars but just the index of each part.

-SvgAvatar wil be designed to support custom librairies of avatars, a tutorial will be coming soon.
+SvgAvatar will be designed to support custom librairies of avatars, a tutorial will be coming soon.

 ## Installation